-- PA 🕨 - Works in partnership with the LGfL to ensure any concerns about the system are communicated so that systems remain robust and protect students; - Is vigilant in its supervision of pupils' use at all times, as far as is reasonable, and uses common-sense strategies in learning resource areas where older pupils have more flexible access; - Ensures all staff and students have signed an acceptable use agreement form and understands that they must report any concerns; - Ensures pupils only publish within an appropriately secure environment: the school's learning environment/LGfL secure platforms such as J2Bloggy, etc - Requires staff to preview websites before use [where not previously viewed or cached] and encourages use of the school's Learning Platform as a key way to direct students to age / subject appropriate web sites; - Plans the curriculum context for Internet use to match pupils' ability, using child-friendly search engines where more open Internet searching is required; e.g. yahoo for kids or ask for kids and Google Safe Search; - o Is vigilant when conducting 'raw' image search with pupils e.g. Google image search; - Informs all users that Internet use is monitored; - Informs staff and students that they must report any failure of the filtering systems directly to the IT Coordinator.
-Our system administrator logs or escalates as appropriate to the Technical service provider or LGfL Helpdesk as necessary; - Makes clear all users know and understand what the 'rules of appropriate use' are and what sanctions result from misuse through staff meetings and teaching programme; - Provides advice and information on reporting offensive materials, abuse/ bullying etc available for pupils, staff and parents; - Immediately refers any material we suspect is illegal to the appropriate authorities Police and the LA. - Uses encrypted devices or secure remote access where staff need to access 'protect-level' (sensitive personal) data off-site; - Works in partnership with the LGfL to ensure any concerns about the system are communicated so that systems remain robust and protect students.
+- PA - Has blocked pupil access to music download or shopping sites except those approved for educational purposes at a regional or national level, such as Audio Network; - o Uses security time-outs on Internet access where practicable / useful; - Works in partnership with the LGfL to ensure any concerns about the system are communicated so that systems remain robust and protect students; - Is vigilant in its supervision of pupils' use at all times, as far as is reasonable, and uses common-sense strategies in learning resource areas where older pupils have more flexible access; - Ensures all staff and students have signed an acceptable use agreement form and understands that they must report any concerns; - Ensures pupils only publish within an appropriately secure environment: the school's learning environment/LGfL secure platforms such as J2Bloggy, etc - Requires staff to preview websites before use [where not previously viewed or cached] and encourages use of the school's Learning Platform as a key way to direct students to age / subject appropriate web sites; - Plans the curriculum context for Internet use to match pupils' ability, using child-friendly search engines where more open Internet searching is required; e.g. yahoo for kids or ask for kids and Google Safe Search; - Is vigilant when conducting 'raw' image search with pupils e.g. Google image search; - Informs all users that Internet use is monitored; - Informs staff and students that they must report any failure of the filtering systems directly to the IT Coordinator.
+Our system administrator logs or escalates as appropriate to the Technical service provider or LGfL Helpdesk as necessary; - Makes clear all users know and understand what the 'rules of appropriate use' are and what sanctions result from misuse through staff meetings and teaching programme; - Provides advice and information on reporting offensive materials, abuse/ bullying etc available for pupils, staff and parents; - o Immediately refers any material we suspect is illegal to the appropriate authorities Police and the LA. - Uses encrypted devices or secure remote access where staff need to access 'protect-level' (sensitive personal) data off-site; - Works in partnership with the LGfL to ensure any concerns about the system are communicated so that systems remain robust and protect students.